HYF-Class19/agile-development-loruki-group-4/planning/retrospective.md

 # Retrospective

-For a project of re-creating a reponsive webpage, we were assigned as a group to learn how to work together and help each other accomplish this task and make it a success.
+For a project of re-creating a responsive webpage, we were assigned as a group to learn how to work together and help each other accomplish this task and make it a success.

 ## Stop Doing